 \section{Quantum signature of chaos from Random Matrix Theory}

 In a quantum system, the notion of a phase space trajectory is absent, and therefore, unlike in a classical system, the exponential sensitivity to a small change in the initial condition, which is the hallmark of chaos, is not directly applied.
-Thus, finding the quantum signature of chaos attracted much attention in the past years and a possible connection came through the correlated energy spectrum of a classically chaotic system, where the energy levels exhibit level repulsion.
-The degree of energy level repulsion in such correlated spectra can differ depending on the underlying symmetries of the quantum system and can be understood using the Random Matrix Theory.
-In recent years, such a connection has regained interest, particularly in the context of quantum ergodicity and thermalization, which we will demonstrate with a few examples from the collective models.
+Thus, finding the quantum signature of chaos attracted much attention in the past years.
+A possible connection came through the correlated energy spectrum of a classically chaotic system, where the energy levels exhibit level repulsion \cite{BGS}.
+The degree of energy level repulsion in such correlated spectra depends on the underlying symmetries of the quantum system, and can be understood using the Random Matrix Theory (RMT) \cite{Mehta-RMT,Haake2010,Stockmann_book}.
+This connection with the eigenvalue and eigenvector statistics is briefly discussed in the next subsections.
+In recent years, such a connection has regained interest, particularly in the context of quantum ergodicity and thermalization, which we will demonstrate with few examples from the collective models.